birc-stormtroopers/bit-manipulation/README.md

         // ones(shifted)   0000 0011 <- carry will add a bit, we remove another
         // final           xxx1 0011 <- one bit went up, the others down
         let rightmost = x & neg(x);
-        let carried = x.checked_add(rightmost)?; // None if overflow
+        let carried = x.checked_add(rightmost)?; // returns None if overflow
         let ones = x ^ carried;
         let ones = (ones >> 2) / rightmost; // move two bits below edge, then shift to edge Some(carried | ones)
     } else {
-        // if x is zero, the shift of ones will be too large (wordsize + 2),
+        // if x is zero, rightmost is zero, and we can't divide by it.
-        // but we already know that there is only one number with zero bits set,
+        // However, we already know that there is only one number with zero bits set,
         // so there isn't any next.
         None
     }